seagle0128/doom-modeline/README.md

 ;; Whether display environment version or not.
 (setq doom-modeline-env-version t)

+;; What executable of Python will be used (if nil nothing will be showed).
+(setq doom-modeline-python-executable "python")

 ;; Whether display mu4e notifications or not.
 Requires `mu4e-alert' package.
 (setq doom-modeline-mu4e t)

+;; Whether display irc notifications or not.
+Requires `circe' package.
+(setq doom-modeline-irc t)

+;; Function to stylize the irc buffer names.
+(setq doom-modeline-irc-stylize 'identity)
 ```

 ## FAQ